-Baltimore City Farms is a Recreation and Parks program offering garden plots for rent to City residents.
-Here they grow their own vegetables, herbs and flowers in the beauty and safety of the following parks: Carroll, Clifton, Dewees, Druid Hill, Cimaglia (formerly Fort Holabird), Leakin, Patterson, Rock Rose, Roosevelt, Light Street at Heath Street, Heath Street at Charles Street, and Upton.
+Baltimore City Farms is a Recreation and Parks program offering garden beds for rent to City residents and employees.
+Here they grow their own vegetables, herbs and flowers in the beauty and safety of the following parks: Carroll, Clifton, Dewees, Druid Hill, Cimaglia (formerly Fort Holabird), Leakin, Patterson, Rockrose, Roosevelt, Light Street at Heath Street and Heath Street at Charles Street.

-The program is open to anyone wishing to garden, regardless of experience level.
+The program is open to Baltimore residents and City employees wishing to garden regardless of experience level.
 Novice “farmers” are mentored by on-site garden managers and experienced gardeners eager to share their knowledge.
-Additional support is provided in the form of hands on gardening seminars, training manuals and bulletins, guiding the urban farmers through a multitude of seasonal challenges.
+Additional support is provided in the form of hands-on gardening seminars, training manuals and bulletins, guiding the urban farmers through seasonal challenges.

-Each gardener pays a one-time nonrefundable application fee of $10, signs a City Farms contract, and pays a nominal rental fee, depending upon the location and size of the individual plot- standard 10’ x 15’ plot, or a smaller raised bed of 9’ x 6’
+Each gardener pays a one-time nonrefundable application fee of $10, signs a City Farms contract, and pays a nominal rental fee, depending upon the location and size of the individual garden bed standard 10’ x 15’ garden beds, or a smaller raised bed of 9’ x 6’.

 (sample rental agreement).

 Each garden plans community workdays, where they combine their efforts to tidy the garden common areas.
-These events are often followed by a cookout or pot luck lunch at a few of the gardens.
+These events are often followed by a cookout, or a pot luck lunch at a few of the gardens.